11- City Driving

 - Identify left-lane obstacles, such as vehicles waiting to make a left turn, or cars traveling in the opposite direction drifting over the center line.

 - Identify the least-congested travel lane.
 Hint: On a three-lane road, this is usually the center lane.

 - Position the vehicle in the lane at the greatest distance possible from any obstacles.

 It can be tempting to pass vehicles on congested streets, when obstacles or traffic volume slow traffic.
 However, this can be dangerous, due to closely spaced intersections, irregular traffic flow, cars entering and exiting parking spots, etc. Coach your teen to avoid passing on busy city streets.

 What happens inside the car can be just as dangerous as what happens outside.
 Engaging in distracting activities while driving can be deadly, especially for young drivers.
 Ask your teen to list dangerous driving distractions.
 Their answers should include:

-- Changing radio stations,
+- Changing radio stations, or shuffling/streaming music

 - Passengers, pets, or objects moving in the car

 - Intense or emotional conversations, or cognitive distractions, such a trying to solve a problem

 - Putting on makeup or looking in the mirror